856tangbin/PCMR/README.md

 result_random = PCMR_testCausal(result_random)
 ```

-*Note: The bootstrapping calculations can be slow, this example took about 30 mins.
+*Note: The bootstrapping calculations are time consuming this example took about 30 mins.
 You can also directly download [the results](data\scz_mdd\scz_mdd_results.RData) of the completed calculations.*